Blinken cuts overseas trip short due to reporter testing positive for Covid-19 - KESQ

 Blinken will no longer have scheduled meetings and events in Thailand, which were supposed to begin on Thursday morning, and instead will make his way back to the United States.

-The individual tested positive for Covid-19 upon arrival in Kuala Lumpur, Malaysia, and did not continue traveling with Blinken, State Department spokesperson Ned Price announced Wednesday.
+The individual tested positive for Covid-19 upon arrival in Kuala Lumpur, Malaysia, and is in isolation and will not continue traveling with Blinken, State Department spokesperson Ned Price announced Wednesday.

-Blinken and his senior staff tested negative for Covid-19 on Tuesday night.
+Blinken and his senior staff tested negative for Covid-19 on Tuesday night and upon arrival in Malaysia.

+“We will continue to adhere to and go beyond CDC guidance, including with our rigorous testing protocol, for the remaining traveling party,” Price said in a statement.

+Blinken has already visited the United Kingdom, Indonesia and Malaysia on his more-than-a-week long international trip, which marks his first visit to Southeast Asia as President Joe Biden’s top diplomat.
+He had planned to visit Thailand and Hawaii as his last stops before returning to Washington, DC, on Saturday.

 The-CNN-Wire